 We held two public drop in sessions in August 2018 which were well attended by over 300 people from the local community.
 We logged a number of comments to take away for review as part of our detailed design.
-You can see information about some of the key themes raised at the event in our Frequently Asked Questions document.
+We have produced a document with some information about some of the key themes that were raised at the events.

 Our on site preparatory works for the scheme will become more visible in the coming months as we aim to get as best possible start for the main works in March 2019.
 This will include clearing vegetation and relocating underground services such as water and gas pipes if needed.

 We'll also be finalising our detailed design for the scheme, this should be finished by the end of this year.

 |August/summer 2018||Public information events|

 The A69 is an important route between Newcastle and Carlisle that helps connect Scotland and the Tyne and Wear.
 It provides an arterial link between the north east and north west of England that is heavily used by hauliers and commuters.